frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/website/homepage.md

 <!-- add-breadcrumbs -->
 # Homepage

+**A homepage is the root or first page of your website from where other pages can be accessed.**

 ERPNext's Website Module generates a default landing page for your website.
-You can customize it in Homepage.
+You can customize it.

+To access the Homepage page in ERPNext, go to:

-> Go to Website > Portal > Homepage
+> Home > Website > Portal > Homepage

+## 1. How to setup Home Page
+1. Select the company for which you're creating the homepage.
+1. Enter a title for the page.
+1. Configure the Hero Section as explained in the next section.

 ![Homepage](/docs/assets/img/website/homepage.png)
 *Homepage*

-> Make sure your default homepage is set as **home** in Website Settings for
+> Make sure your default 'Home Page' is set as `home` in Website Settings for
 > this to work.

-## 1. Hero Section
+## 2. Hero Section

 There are three ways in which you can customize the way the Hero Section looks:

-1. Tag Line and Description (Default)
+1. Tag Line and Description (Default).
-1. Homepage Slideshow
+1. Homepage Slideshow.
-1. Custom Hero Section
+1. Custom Hero Section.

-### 1.1 Tag Line and Description
+### 2.1 Tag Line and Description

 After you set your Tag Line, Description and Hero Image you'll have a decent looking front page.
-You can also change the URL for the Explore button.
+You can also change the URL for the Explore button under **URL for "All Products"**.

 ![Website Homepage](/docs/assets/img/website/website-homepage.png)
 *Website Homepage*

-### 1.2 Homepage Slideshow
+### 2.2 Homepage Slideshow

-Set the **Hero Section Based On** to **Slideshow** and the Homepage Slideshow field will appear.
+Set the **Hero Section Based On** to **Slideshow** and the **Homepage Slideshow** field will appear.

 ![Homepage Slideshow Setting](/docs/assets/img/website/homepage-slideshow-setting.png)
 *Homepage Slideshow Setting*

-Now, select an existing Slideshow or create a new one.
+Now, select an existing Slideshow or create a new one shown as follows:

 ![Website Slideshow](/docs/assets/img/website/website-slideshow.png)
 *Website Slideshow*